 PROGRAM 4-2 EMERGENCY HOUSING REHABILITATION PROGRAM.
 The County shall continue to provide low-interest loans to homeowners who reside in their home as their primary place of residence and have a life-threatening or an emergency situation existing that is verified by an inspector.
+Target outreach in lower-income areas such as Country Club, Lincoln Village, Garden Acres, and Kennedy.

-Responsible Party: Community Development, Human Services

-Funding: HUD programs (CDBG and HOME), USDA

-Rural Housing Services, CSBG
+Responsible Party: Community Development, Human Services Funding: HUD programs (CDBG and HOME), USDA Rural Housing Services, CSBG Timeframe: Ongoing Quantified Objective: 50 homeowners

-Timeframe: Ongoing

-Quantified Objective: 50 homeowners